R-U-25/Retail_Dataset_Project/README.md

 - Clean SQL views were created to standardise data types and prepare the data for analysis.
 - The 'transactions_clean' view converts raw text fields into appropriate date and numeric formats and standardises discount indicators(either 0 or 1).
+- The same step was taken for the other CSV files (changing the format for Customers and Products).
 [**SQL Views(Standardising Dates and Discounts**](images/SQL%20Views(Standardising%20date%20and%20discount%20fields).png)

+## Analytical Data Model

+- A final analytical view (VIEW 'Sales') was created by joining cleaned transaction data with cleaned product and cleaned customer reference data.
+- LEFT JOINs were used to preserve all transaction records while enriching them with product and customer attributes.
+- This view will serve as the primary dataset for analysis and reporting.

 ## Sales Data Analysis using SQL and Power BI